RafaelBarbosatec/bonfire/README.md

 ```

+OBS: Enemies only move if visible on the camera. if you want to disable this add `false` in `collisionOnlyVisibleScreen`.

 ### Player
 Represents the character controlled by the user in the game.
 Instances of this class has actions and movements ready to be used and configured.